 Direct students to Google the name of their local legislator followed by the words TOP CONTRIBUTORS.
+Google will list sources for the information-the most accurate is the non-partisan database provided by Open Secrets.org with data drawn from the Federal Election Commission.
 If students need to find who their representatives are at the federal and state level, Common Cause has a quick look-up.